jjessjjones/tinymightyblog/_posts/2015-06-16-i-work-an-office-job-at-an-advertising-agency.md

 I've never been one of those people.![]({{site.baseurl}}/)

 My dream job was constantly changing and evolving and losing the title "dream job" bc I always loved everything.
-My parents didn't help bc they were the parents that said "you can be whatever you want when you grow up, just as long as your happy"... great direction, guys (ps I love my parents).!
+My parents didn't help bc they were the parents that said "you can be whatever you want when you grow up, just as long as your happy"... great direction, guys (ps I love my parents).

 People ask me all the time what my dream job is and I'm pretty sure all I wanted to be when I was little was [Kate Hudson (or any other city heroine) in the beginning of all her movies](http://www.hotflick.net/flicks/2003_How_to_Lose_a_Guy_in_10_Days/003HTL_Kate_Hudson_149.jpg).
 (Stay with me here-) I wanted to live in a big city with a cool apartment and bop into coffee shops and bars and know everyone and have great style and work at SOME kind of agency.